mvanbem/inception/shared/mvbitfield/README.md

 # Demo

 ```
-use mvbitfield::prelude::*;  // Not required, but nice
+// Recommended, but not required.
+The mvbitfield prelude includes the bitint prelude.
-// The mvbitfield prelude includes the bitint prelude.
+use mvbitfield::prelude::*;

 bitfield! {
     #[lsb_first]                      // Field packing order